 In recent years, multi-objective optimization (MOO) emerges as a foundational problem underpinning many multi-agent multi-task learning applications.
 However, existing algorithms in MOO literature remain limited to centralized learning settings, which do not satisfy the distributed nature and data privacy needs of such multi-agent multi-task learning applications.
 This motivates us to propose a new federated multi-objective learning (FMOL) framework with multiple clients distributively and collaboratively solving an MOO problem while keeping their training data private.
 Notably, our FMOL framework allows a different set of objective functions across different clients to support a wide range of applications, which advances and generalizes the MOO formulation to the federated learning paradigm for the first time.
-For this FMOL framework, we propose two new federated multi-objective optimization (FMOO) algorithms called federated multi-gradient descent averaging (FMGDA) and federated stochastic multi-gradient descent averaging (FSMGDA).
-Both algorithms allow local updates to significantly reduce communication costs, while achieving the same convergence rates as those of their algorithmic counterparts in the single-objective federated learning.
+For this FMOL framework, we propose two new federated multiobjective optimization (FMOO) algorithms called federated multi-gradient descent averaging (FMGDA) and federated stochastic multi-gradient descent averaging (FSMGDA).
+Both algorithms allow local updates to significantly reduce communication costs, while achieving the same convergence rates as those of the their algorithmic counterparts in the single-objective federated learning.
 Our extensive experiments also corroborate the efficacy of our proposed FMOO algorithms.

-1 Introduction
+18 1 Introduction

-In recent years, multi-objective optimization (MOO) has emerged as a foundational problem underpinning many multi-agent multi-task learning applications, such as training neural networks for multiple tasks [1], hydrocarbon production optimization [2], recommendation system [3], tissue engineering [4], and learning-to-rank [5, 6, 7].
+In recent years, multi-objective optimization (MOO) has emerged as a foundational problem un derpinning many multi-agent multi-task learning applications, such as training neural networks for multiple tasks [1], hydrocarbon production optimization [2], and tissue engineering [3].
 MOO aims at optimizing multiple objectives simultaneously, which can be mathematically cast as: